 Or: loss of membership, loss of position, loss of role.

 So recognition (¡®mimesis¡¯ in other models, ones¡¯ self-image as others might see one) is seen as the key factor (belonging and being seen to belong and feeling as belonging in ones¡¯ rightful place¡).
-With loss also is a common factor.
-Gradations range from (a) (loss of) basic belonging, desire to belong (¡®ego¡¯ as a function of group membership (part loses whole)) identification and acceptance, real or imaginary; to (b) (loss of) position within the group (Durkheim¡¯s ¡®anomie¡¯, Hobbes¡¯ ¡®distinction¡¯, hierarchy-seeking desire of identity) self and important others¡ desired position not gained or worse lost (part is devalued with in the whole); with (c) as a special form of desired position which has been lost or foreclosed.
-Or, more deeply, (c) as the desire for self-sacrifice, glory, or less dramatically, service and recognition due¡ (Even if only by the self?
+With loss also as the key, crisis inspiring, common factor (whether by a change brought about in actuality or by fear ¨C an imaginary event).
+Gradations range from: (a) (loss of) basic belonging, the basic desire to belong ¨C whose general absence is now usually described as ¡®anomie¡¯ (part loses whole)) the key role of identification and acceptance, real or imaginary, to human identity (recognition in general); to (b) (loss of) position within the group, resulting in a ¡®blow to ones ego¡¯ , (Durkheim¡¯s ¡®anomie¡¯, Hobbes¡¯ ¡®distinction¡¯, hierarchy-seeking desire of identity) self and important others¡ (recognition as particular position) the desired position not gained or worse lost (part is devalued within the whole); with (c) as either a special form of a desired position which has been sensed as forever lost or foreclosed: or, more deeply, (c) as the desire for self-sacrifice, glory, or less dramatically, service and recognition due¡ (Even if only by the self?
 Sometimes initially.
 Then usually public, and/or peer recognition is desired¡).
 So (c) is a case of a loss of role as yet unattained.
-We might note the temporalities involved: the latter is future based (intention/subjunctive wish/will); the other two are past based, a case of previous position lost¡ (a mixed case may be found in a desired position never attained (marriage), also future based but not quite the same as the desire for self-sacrifice not attained).
-A temporal distinction which crosses the distinction between, the role desired and that role as self-sacrifice, as giving the ultimate meaning of life, as giving the ultimate meaning to life¡ This later also has the ¡®rhetoric of eternity¡¯ in the background as the reference to first and last things¡ as in belief and religious systems¡a role as including death as necessary.
-So from basic belonging and position we move to special duty, a heroic role as extra-distinction (extra-position), as ultimate recognition (self and others) the ultimate form of giving¡
+We might further note the temporalities involved: the latter is future-based (intention/subjunctive wish/will); the other two are past-based, a case of previous (or previously imagined) position lost¡ A mixed case may be found in a desired position never attained (marriage), also future-based but not quite the same as the desire for self-sacrifice not attained.
+A temporal distinction which crosses the distinction between, the role desired and that role as self-sacrifice, as giving the ultimate meaning of a life, as giving the ultimate meaning to life¡ This later also has the ¡®rhetoric of eternity¡¯ in the background as the reference to first and last things¡ as in belief and religious systems¡ a role including death as necessary.
+So, from basic belonging and position, we move to special duty, a heroic role as extra-distinction (extra-position), as ultimate recognition (self and others) the ultimate form of giving (self-sacrifice).

 Copyright Peter Nesteruk, 2018